fungenomics/G34-gliomas/README.md

 the R Markdown files contain the paths for the exact outputs used in the final manuscript.
 * scRNAseq analysis of the patient tumor samples, performed by Veronique Lisi, is stored at `/lustre03/project/6004736/vlisi/fromHydra/SCRATCH/vlisi/LEGACY/G34`
-* Any analysis performed by the Jabado Lab
+* Any analysis performed by the Jabado Lab (Carol Chen, Djihad Hadjadj, Shriya Deshmukh)